-The Multifamily Property Tax Exemption (MFTE) Program provides a tax exemption on the residential improvements on multifamily projects in exchange for setting aside 20% of the units for moderate-wage workers.
+The Multifamily Property Tax Exemption (MFTE) Program provides a tax exemption on the residential improvements on multifamily projects in exchange for setting aside 20% of the units for income-eligible households.
 Projects must be located in a residential targeted area and applications must be submitted prior to the issuance of a project's first building permit.
 See details below.

 View a map of the 39 Residential Targeted Areas for MFTE>